Shell again weighs energy openings in Iraqi Kurdistan

 Senior executives at Shell were divided over whether that was the right decision, said a source familiar with the company.

-Since Exxon's move, Chevron (CVX.N), Total and Gazprom have taken up acreage, leaving little left to secure.
-Statoil (STL.OL) and ConocoPhillips (COP.N) are also circling, according to industry sources.
+Since Exxon's move, Chevron, Total and Gazprom have taken up acreage, leaving little left to secure.
+Statoil and ConocoPhillips are also circling, according to industry sources.

 In the year since Exxon made its bold northern play, Shell - like other companies involved in southern Iraq - has waited to see how Baghdad would retaliate.
 So far, the U.S. major has gone largely unpunished.